ChoiysApple/My-Little-Popcat/README.md

 * `1.4` Unlocking cat by tapping added (Banner shows when new cat unlocked)
   * 1.4.1 Fix app crashing issue if app is updated (not initial or re installed), Change banner text color in Dark Mode
   * 1.4.2 New black cat 🐈‍⬛ added, tutorial onboarding added
+* `1.5` App Localization (Korean), Add "Art of My Little Popcat"(Link to Artist page) on Settings, Change image of Original Cat & Hood Cat, Add 16 more cats

 <br/>